 - In second class, the windows and doors are open the whole way which is great for photos (and cooling).
 Get your doorway photos in the first half of the trip as the train gets very crowded from Nanuoya on making it difficult to get to the doorway.

 - Ella is often cloudy and depending on the season there can also be rain.
 It bucketed down for the last half an hour of our journey and we were there in January.
-So make sure to enjoy the parts when the sun is shining!
+So make sure to enjoy all the amazing things to do in Ella while the sun is shining!

 - There are overhead racks for backpacks and smaller bags but if you have a big case you may need to store it behind the last row of seats or in the entrance way.